-At first glance, it’s clear that Allbirds may be comfort sneakers but they haven’t resigned style to the back seat.
-You might not see them on a haute couture catwalk any time soon but they’re still pretty cool to look at.
+At first glance, it’s clear that Allbirds may be comfort sneakers, but they haven’t resigned style to the back seat.
+You might not see them on a haute couture catwalk any time soon, but they’re still pretty cool to look at.
 They’re also not at all bulky.
-We can imagine slipping them into our suitcase for trips abroad.
+We can imagine slipping them into our suitcases for trips abroad.

 Materials and craftsmanship